 Jesus and Paul’s Teaching About Marriage and Divorce

 Where do we begin?
-It may be tempting to go straight to those passages which seem to indicate a right to remarry in certain circumstances.
+It may be tempting to go straight to those passages which seem to indicate a right to divorce and remarry in certain circumstances.
 This approach is not wise since it is the whole of God’s word which must be considered in deciding what is right.
 It may also be tempting to accept the view of a trusted teacher, writer or Bible scholar.
 Again the problem is we may tend to accept the one which we feel is more in line with our desires and put aside the one which is not.
 Further, when the ‘experts’ can’t agree, how can we possibly know what and who is right?

 It is a good principle to begin with what is clear before examining what is less clear and to understand the rule before any apparent exception to that rule.